 Does USADA test transgender athletes?

 Yes.
 USADA determines testing plans based on the competitive level of the athlete, test history data, performance, and intelligence.
-Samples are screened by a laboratory accredited by the World Anti-Doping Agency (WADA) for substances or methods prohibited under the WADA Prohibited List, but laboratories are not performing analyses related to confirming an athlete’s gender or for clinical diagnostic reasons.
+Samples are screened by a WADA-accredited laboratory for substances and methods prohibited under the current WADA Prohibited List, but laboratories are not performing analyses related to confirming an athlete’s gender or for clinical diagnostic reasons.

 Is the testing process different for transgender athletes?

 USADA will match the gender of the witnessing sample collection person to the athlete’s declared gender for competition.
 For example, a transgender male will be assigned a male chaperone to witness their sample collection.

 Testosterone is prohibited in sport at all times.
 Transgender athletes who require testosterone during the transitioning process (when transitioning from female to male) must apply for and be granted a Therapeutic Use Exemption (TUE) in advance of their treatment.